About the HPV Vaccine

 Most people have no problems after the vaccine.
 The HPV vaccine has many of the same, mild side effects as other vaccines.

 Some people have an area of soreness, swelling and redness in their arm where the injection was given.
-This is nothing to worry about as this usually passes after a day or two.
+This usually passes after a day or two.

 Some people may get a headache, or feel sick in their tummy or have a slight temperature.
 If this happens, paracetamol or ibuprofen will help.

 Occasionally, some people may feel unwell and faint after getting their injection.
 To prevent this, when someone gets the vaccine they are asked to sit down and rest for 15 minutes after the vaccination.

 Severe allergic reactions to vaccines are very rare.
 School vaccination teams are trained to treat any severe allergic reaction.
 If you are worried, talk to a member of the school team or your GP.

 False claims about the HPV vaccine